mzwoelfer/VmChamp/README.md

 - Customizable cloud-init commands.
 - Utilizes KVM, QEMU, and libvirt.

 ## 🤔 Why?
-**VmChamp creates local VMs in seconds and provides SSH access**, bypassing the lengthy traditional VM setup process.
+**VmChamp creates local VMs in seconds and provides SSH access**, bypassing the lengthy manual VM setup process.

 Useful when Docker containers do not suffice, such as for:
 - loading/unloading kernel modules